umbaranowska/numpy_tic_tac_toe/README.md

 A little exercise after a Sunday workshop focusing on numpy (2022/01/30) which I attended to revise and practice working with numpy arrays.

 At the end of the workshop we were asked to write a little game of tic tac toe, here is my attempt.
-This was mostly meant as a quick excercise in numpy, functions, loops and organizing code rathen than proper game rather than a proper python project.
+This was mostly meant as a quick excercise in numpy, functions, loops and organizing code rathen than a proper python project.

 You can run this game in your terminal using: